Luis Amaranto Perea

-Luis Amaranto Perea Mosquera (born 30 January 1979) is a Colombian former footballer, currently assistant manager of the Colombia national team.
+Luis Amaranto Perea Mosquera (born 30 January 1979) is a Colombian former professional footballer.
+He is currently manager of Independiente Medellín.

 Gifted with incredible stamina and pace, the central defender could also be adapted at right-back.
 He spent most of his senior career with Atlético Madrid, appearing in 314 competitive matches over eight La Liga seasons.
 In 2012, he signed with Cruz Azul.

 Perea earned 72 caps for the Colombia national team in more than one decade.

 Club career

 Perea was born in Turbo.
 He began his professional career with Independiente Medellín, moving in 2003 to Argentina with Boca Juniors, with whom he won that year's Intercontinental Cup.

 In June 2004, Perea signed for Atlético Madrid on a four-year deal, as another centre-back, Pablo Ibáñez, also arrived that season.
 Both were the starters as the Colchoneros returned to the UEFA Champions League in 2008–09 after a 12-year absence, with Perea appearing in 30 La Liga matches; after the campaign kicked off, he received his Spanish passport.

-After the signing of ACF Fiorentina's Tomáš Ujfaluši for the 2008–09, Perea saw some additional time at right-back, but eventually lost that place to another newly signed, John Heitinga.
+After the signing of Fiorentina's Tomáš Ujfaluši for the 2008–09, Perea saw some additional time at right-back, but eventually lost that place to another newly signed, John Heitinga.
 From 2009 to 2011, with the latter departed to Everton, he managed to total 56 league games, with qualification for the UEFA Europa League in his second season after a seventh-place finish.

-On 29 September 2011, following a Europa League fixture against Stade Rennais FC, Perea became the foreign player with most competitive appearances for Atlético Madrid with 289, surpassing Argentine Jorge Griffa.
+On 29 September 2011, following a Europa League fixture against Rennes, Perea became the foreign player with most competitive appearances for Atlético Madrid with 289, surpassing Argentine Jorge Griffa.
 He left the club at the end of the 2011–12 campaign at the age of 33, after having contributed 34 official games and won the Europa League.

 Perea joined Mexico's Cruz Azul in June 2012 as a free agent, winning the following year's Copa MX and the 2013–14 CONCACAF Champions League.
 In December 2015, after one year out of football due to injury, the 36-year-old chose to retire, settling in Madrid and focusing on becoming a coach.